What is Implantation?

 When does implantation occur?

 Implantation happens very early on in pregnancy, soon after the female egg cell has been fertilized by sperm in the fallopian tubes.
-The fertilized egg then travels down the fallopian tubes, transforming from a single cell into a ball of multiple cells.
-This collection of cells then implants into the uterus lining.
-Usually, implantation occurs eight to nine days after ovulation (when the egg cell is released from an ovary).
-However, it can happen anywhere between six to twelve days after ovulation.
+The fertilized egg then travels down the fallopian tubes, transforming from a single cell to a ball of multiple cells called a zygote.
+This zygote then implants into the uterus lining.
+Usually, implantation occurs eight to ten days after ovulation (when the egg cell is released from an ovary).
+Implantation is a process and can take several days or even weeks to complete.

 Implantation symptoms: what does implantation feel like?

-Many women won’t experience any physical sensation around implantation.
-In fact, you might not realize implantation has happened - and the first sign of pregnancy might be your missed period.
+Many of us won’t feel anything happening around implantation.
+In fact, you might not realize implantation has even happened, and the first sign of pregnancy for many people will be a missed period.

-However, some women may experience cramps around implantation.
-These feel different to period cramps.
+However, a small number of us may experience cramps around implantation.
+This abdominal pain feels different to period cramps.
 They are described as being less intense, with a prickling, pulling or tingling sensation.
-Some women also experience ovulation pain, which happens around ovulation, preceding implantation by about a week.
+This is different to ovulation pain, which happens around ovulation, preceding implantation by about a week.

-Since you might not feel anything around implantation, it’s worth being aware of the other common symptoms of early pregnancy.
+Since you might not feel anything around implantation, it’s worth being aware of the other common early signs of pregnancy.
 These include:

 - Sore or swollen breasts